Magnetospheric eternally collapsing object

 The magnetospheric eternally collapsing object (MECO) is an alternative model for black holes initially proposed by Indian scientist Abhas Mitra in 1998 and later generalized by American researchers Darryl J. Leiter and Stanley L. Robertson.
 A proposed observable difference between MECOs and black holes is that a MECO can produce its own intrinsic magnetic field.
-An uncharged black hole cannot produce its own magnetic field, though its accretion disc can.
+An uncharged black hole cannot produce its own magnetic field, though its accretion disk can.

 Theoretical model

 In the theoretical model a MECO begins to form in much the same way as a black hole, with a large amount of matter collapsing inward toward a single point.
 However, as it becomes smaller and denser, a MECO does not form an event horizon.